 - Signature and seal of the Certification Body of the exporting country.

 2. Where there is no competent authority in the country of origin, the products imported as organic must be verified by a certifier registered with SAG.

 Certification and Accreditation

+In order to be recognized as organic, products must be certified either by a certification body or by a Small Ecological Farmers Organization registered with the competent authority.
 Certification is mandatory for marketing products as organic or its equivalents, such as "ecological products" or "biological products" and use the official seal that expresses said quality.